crossbario/iotcookbook/device/pi/README.md

 ### Device URIs

-The component uses a device URI prefix containing the Pi serial number.
+Finally, the component uses a device URI prefix containing the Pi serial number.
 To check the serial number of your Pi:

 ```console
 pi@raspberrypi:~ $ grep Serial /proc/cpuinfo